toltec-astro/toltec_pybdsf_scripts/README.md

 This is a script that uses pyBdsf to identify sources.
 This will generate a catalog that the scripts above can read and use.
 I don't have pyBdsf installed on my laptop so I just run this script on Unity.

+#### AstropyTab.py

+This is a helper class for reading in and comparing fluxes from an astropy table.

 ### How to Contribute